mace-cream/slurm-test-env/tutorial.md

 Building a cluster can be divided into three big steps in general:

 1. connect your computer to the same local network
-1. configuration of ssh, users and dns server
+1. installation of software
-1. install the workload manager
+1. configuration the cluster

 Our goal is to build a cluster for high performance computing (HPC) purpose.
 The cluster architecture for other domains may be different.
 For example, workload manager may not be needed.
 You can skip step 3 if you do not need it.